This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The most valuable 1977-S penny was graded PR70RD by Professional Coin Grading Service and sold for $7,050 in 2013!

-A List Of 1977 Penny Errors To Look For
+A List Of Rare 1977 Penny Errors And Their Values

 Nobody’s perfect, and that certainly goes for the folks at the United States Mint!
 Despite having an outstanding quality-control team, the U.S. Mint has inadvertently produced handfuls of error coins that manage to get out and excite the coin-collecting world.